nooxx/css-playground/README.md

-This project is just for me to learn and experience features in Next.js, Typescript, TailwindCSS and more.
+This project is where I build CSS nonsense.
+Built with Next.js, Tailwind, Sass

 ## Getting Started